 - Spend 5-10 minutes journaling or writing about your day; wins, what you’re grateful for, where you want to visit in your dreams are just a few writing prompts to get you started.

-- Take a warm soothing bath.
+- Take a warm soothing bath with some luxurious bath bombs.

 - Try guided meditations or hypnotic stories to calm your mind and even wake up with a better mood.